Welcome to the Durham Workforce Authority

 Please note that the Durham Workforce Authority (DWA) Board of Directors meets six times a year.

 The Durham Workforce Authority (DWA) is a hub for connecting employers, industry associations, sector groups and other employer groups with employment and training services to address their workforce development needs.
 The DWA has 20 years’ experience in providing Local Labour Market Information.
-The Durham Workforce Authority was incorporated in 1997 as one of twenty-five Local Boards in Ontario.

 If you have any questions, please do not hesitate to contact Heather McMillan, Executive Director, firstname.lastname@example.org